-Lodges in Northumberland19 properties found
+Lodges in Northumberland18 properties found

-Felton, NorthumberlandHolmes Lodges
+Longframlington, NorthumberlandHolmes Lodges

 Longframlington, NorthumberlandJamaal Lodge

-Morpeth, NorthumberlandFram Park
+Morpeth, NorthumberlandFelmoor Park

-Newcastle upon Tyne, NorthumberlandInglenook Cottage Lodges
+Felton, NorthumberlandInglenook Cottage Lodges

 Haltwhistle, NorthumberlandBrada Quarry Park

-Morpeth, NorthumberlandEastfield Hall
+Cornhill-on-tweed, NorthumberlandEastfield Hall

 Eastfield, NorthumberlandWaterside View - Waterside

-Felton, NorthumberlandIf you’re looking for a holiday lodge or a log cabin in Northumberland, we have choices with hot tubs, dog friendly or those with Wi-Fi, for more choices click the links.
+Alnwick, NorthumberlandIf you’re looking for a holiday lodge or a log cabin in Northumberland, we have choices with hot tubs, dog friendly or those with Wi-Fi, for more choices click the links.

 With many pristine beaches, moorland and hills, public gardens, market towns and other attractions to enjoy, Northumberland is a popular choice for holidaymakers.
 Outdoors there is the largest forest and reservoir in England, Kielder Water and Forest Park, enjoy sailing, climbing, clay shooting alongside many more pursuits.
 Northumberland National park is a massive nature reserve full of forests, wild moorland and views stretching for more than 60 miles.